 - Research meaningful summer experiences.
 Ask a faculty member about opportunities to conduct research, use Handshake or other online platforms to learn about summer jobs or internships.
 Schedule an internship appointment with a career specialist or SCA to get help.

-- Get to know the Fellowships & Grants Office and explore programs that are of interest to you.
-To learn more, or set up a meeting through Handshake.
+- Get to know the Fellowships & Grants Office and explore programs that interest you.
+To learn more, set up a meeting through Handshake.